Trajectory Generation and Tracking Control for Aggressive Tail-Sitter Flights: Related work

-Compared to early studies based on simplified 2-D models \citep{hauser1992nonlinear, martin1996different}, our work considers the full 3D model of a real tail-sitter UAVs.
-Compared to recent research based on simplified aerodynamic model, such as the spherical equivalence model \citep{pucci2013nonlinear} and the $\phi$-theory model \citep{tal2022aerobatic}, or particular airframe, such as the absence of rudder and body required by \citep{tal2022aerobatic}, we prove the differential flatness property on accurate aerodynamic models and more general tail-sitter airframes.
-This fundamental property contributes to high-quality trajectory generation and tracking control within the whole flight envelope, even in the presence of gust wind.
-Although our method confines the vehicle in the coordinated flight condition while \cite{tal2021global, tal2022aerobatic} have no such restriction, it does not reduce the overall mobility of the UAV (i.e., the UAV is still able to reach any position in the 3D space).
-Actually, coordinated flights are often necessary in practice for the sake of flight efficiency and obstacle avoidance with limited sensor Field of View (FoV).
+Contrasted with early studies based on simplified 2-D models \citep{hauser1992nonlinear, martin1996different}, our work considers the full 3D model of a real tail-sitter UAVs.
+Furthermore, in comparison to recent research that used simplified aerodynamic model, such as the spherical equivalence model \citep{pucci2013nonlinear} and the $\phi$-theory model \citep{lustosa2017phi}, or that required particular airframe, such as configurations without vertical surfaces necessitated by \citep{tal2022aerobatic}, we prove the differential flatness property on accurate aerodynamic models and more general tail-sitter airframes.
 Based on the proved differential flatness, we propose a systematic trajectory generation framework for tail-sitter UAVs.
 High-quality trajectories are optimized subjecting to actuator constraints, flight time and dynamical feasibility.

-Moreover, the trajectory generation method actively avoids the singularity conditions encountered by the differential flatness.
-In contrast, similar singularities also exist in \cite{tal2022aerobatic} but are completely ignored during the trajectory generation.
+It is interesting to note that, both \cite{tal2022global}, which assumes no vertical surfaces but with uncoordinated flight, and ours, which assumes coordinated flight, eventually lead to the same effect of avoiding lateral forces.
+The lateral force would dramatically complicate the solving of the UAV state (i.e., attitude and thrust) due to the highly nonlinear aerodynamic forces. \cite{zhou2017unified} solves these highly nonlinear constraints by leveraging numerical approach, leading to high computational complexity not suitable for real-time implementation.
+Instead, avoiding such lateral force could effectively isolate and solve the angle of attack in our work (or Pitch angle in \cite{tal2022global}), hence the rest UAV states.